ezeisraeljohn/earnily/README.md

 ![Earnily](Earnily.png)

-## Welcome to the Earnily API, this API is for developers looking for the write API to develope their Job seeking / Employment platform
+### Welcome to the Earnily API, this API is for developers looking for the right API to develop their Job seeking / Employment platform

 ## Table of Contents